arturfil/graphics-engine/README.md

 In order to run this file make sure to have the make application in your dev-environment (for linux, mac or mingw).

+Also you have to make sure you have the SDL2 library downloaded in order to run the program

 see the commands in the Makefile, type make and the following options: e.g: make <option>